antvis/G2/site/docs/manual/component/tooltip.en.md

 #### Custom Render Content

 Sometimes the built-in Tooltip cannot meet requirements.
-In this case, you can render custom tooltips through the _render_ function of `mark.interaction.tooltip.render` or `view.interaction.tooltip.render`.
+In this case, you can render custom tooltips through the _render_ function in `mark.interaction.tooltip.render` or `view.interaction.tooltip.render`.

-The _render_ function accepts event object _event_ and tooltip data _tooltipData_, returning a string or DOM object.
+The _render_ function accepts an event object _event_ and tooltip data _tooltipData_, returning a string or DOM object.
 Where _event_ is a mouse object thrown by [@antv/g](https://g.antv.antgroup.com/), and _tooltipData_ is title and items data declared through `mark.tooltip`.
 If the return value is a string, it will be used as innerHTML of the tooltip container, otherwise the return value will be mounted.
-A tooltip render function definition is roughly as follows:
+A tooltip render function definition looks like this:

 ```js
 function render(event, tooltipData) {